 Did you know that NOT wearing shoes or sandals is considered to be our natural human state?
 Yes, we go barefoot naturally.
 However for functional, fashion and social reasons we usually wear some form of footwear.

 For many the concept of wearing of footwear is a sign of civilization and wealthy living, while being barefoot is considered a sign of poverty.
 Even when poverty is not relevant some people choose to be bare-footing some situations.

-Here’s a few interesting facts about going barefoot:
+Here’s a few interesting facts about going without shoes: